31 companies hiring for sci-tech roles in Ireland this year

 Fintech giant Mastercard is looking to expand its Dublin-based tech hub and is looking for different skillsets across all levels of experience.

 The company is currently hiring for DevOps engineers, software development engineers, data scientists and technical project managers.
-Other skills its on the lookout for include UX, AI, info security and product.
+It’s also on the lookout for skills in the areas of UX, AI, info security and product.

-Senior DevOps engineer, software development engineer, senior data scientist and technical project manager, all in Dublin

 MSD

-Pharma company MSD has been in Ireland for more than half of a century, with several sites around the country including a biologics facility in Meath, which opened in 2020.
+Pharma company MSD has been in Ireland for more than half of a century, with several sites around the country.

 Personio

-HR software company Personio has been going from strength to strength in recent years, having hit a valuation of $6.3bn last year.
+HR software company Personio has been growing in recent years and hit a valuation of $6.3bn in 2021.

 PwC

-Consultancy firm PwC has a strong technology offering, with a wide range of technology consultants to help its clients.
+Consultancy firm PwC has a strong technology offering, with a wide range of tech consultants to help its clients.

 Current tech roles at the company include a cybersecurity consultant, a privacy manager, a technical business analyst and a technology solution architect.